 Headlines revealed yesterday that the offspring of a cloned cow had made it’s way in to Britain and had likely been sold and eaten.
 Today most of the talking points are about how there are absolutely no health risks associated with cloned meat and that the “red tape” surrounding it’s sale is rather pointless.
 In other words we should be allowed to eat cloned meat all the time.

 The startling thing is that a lot of us are probably already eating the offspring of clones or clones themselves without realising.
 Why?
-Because despite it being illegal, it’s not actually regulated.
+Because despite sales of such meat being illegal, it’s not actually enforced.

 The Food Standards Agency has admitted it has no idea how many cloned embryos are coming into the country as it relies on farmers and breeders to self-regulate.